ietf-wg-cellar/ebml-specification/specification.markdown

 #### name

-Within an EBML Schema, the XPath of `@name` attribute is `/EBMLSchema/element/@name`.
+Within an EBML Schema, the XPath of the `@name` attribute is `/EBMLSchema/element/@name`.

 The name provides the human-readable name of the EBML Element.
 The value of